 Magento wishlist is a collection of products, a registered customer hasn't bought yet, but apparently plans on purchasing in the future or sharing with friends.

-Once you know how to get URLs in Magento 2, you might also need to learn how to get the current category in Magento 2.
+Once you know how to , you might also need to learn how to get the current category in Magento 2.
 Regardless if you want to provide discounts based on category or simply retrieve all category information, this guide will come in handy.

 Get current category in Magento 2 in PHP class